coq/coq/doc/sphinx/introduction.rst

   :ref:`indexes <indexes>` are very useful to **quickly browse the manual and find what you are looking for.** They are often the main entry point to the manual.

+.. only:: html

+   The full table of contents is presented below: